 Data and conclusions gathered in the first phase also enables companies to determine the foundations of the brand as well as its distinguishing features and unique elements.
+Identifying a unique selling proposition is crucial for a company to develop a sustainable competitive advantage.
 Brand positioning is the driving force behind a brand strategy and marketing strategies that helps build brand identity and brand’s reputation.

 Phase 3 – the visual image and attributes of the brand

 Brand attributes are the features that best describe its character, just as if the brand were a person.
 The attributes should define how you want your company’s brand to be perceived by your target audience and how you want them to feel about the brand.
 This process starts building brand personality (find out more about archetypes in branding from our article).

 In turn, the brand’s visual image aims at attracting attention and building a recognizable brand.
 It is concerned mostly with the logo design, which should reflect the brand’s essence and all the elements that were established during positioning and creation of attributes.

 The logo should be as simple and easy to remember as possible, and its visual features should be consistent.
 An integral part of the logo is the slogan that says who you are and what you represent.